skbgp/contrastive-sentence-embeddings/README.md

 ## What I found

 - **Temperature matters more than I expected.** 0.07 was the sweet spot.
-0.05 made training noisy (gradients blow up through the softmax), 0.10 made all negatives look equally easy.
+At 0.05, training became less stable and performance dropped.
-- **Mean pooling crushed CLS with frozen BERT.** 0.642 vs 0.452 -- a 19-point gap.
+- **Mean pooling consistently outperformed CLS pooling with frozen BERT.** 0.642 vs 0.452 -- a 19-point gap.
 CLS was pretrained for next-sentence prediction, not for summarizing a sentence.
 It only works if you fine-tune.
-- **The big jump came from supervised training.** Going from unsupervised (0.642) to supervised with hard negatives and unfreezing (0.781) was the main improvement.
-Dropout noise just isn't as informative as real entailment/contradiction pairs.
+- **The largest improvement came after switching to supervised SimCSE with SNLI hard negatives.** Going from unsupervised (0.642) to supervised with hard negatives and unfreezing (0.781) was the main improvement.
+Hard negatives from SNLI provided a much stronger training signal than dropout-based positive pairs.
 - **Freezing BERT caps performance around 0.64.** The projection head can only rearrange frozen features.
 Unfreezing lets the model learn what actually matters for similarity.

 ## Methodology